thales-markets/thales-improvement-proposals/TIPs/TIP-60.md

 ## Abstract

+Sports AMM is an AMM dedicated for trading positional sport markets using Chainlink feeds for price calculation.
-Sports AMM is a positional market for sports games.
-In each market, there is a two positional or three positional sports game (home win, away win, or draw).
+For each market, there are two or three positions/outcomes (home win, away win, or draw).
+Additionally, a game can be cancelled which in that case the last provided odds are used to exercise the users' positions.

 @Red please add